On Fukaya categories and prequantization bundles: Abstract

 \section{Abstract}

-We show: the Floer homology of (nonexact!) integral Lagrangians in an (nonexact!) integral symplectic manifold can be computed in terms of exact Lagrangians in an exact filling of the prequantization bundle.
-As a consequence, we deduce a comparison to microsheaves.
-Throughout we work over the Novikov ring.
+We show: the Floer homology over the Novikov ring of (nonexact!) rational Lagrangians in an (nonexact!) integral symplectic manifold can be computed in terms of exact Lagrangians in an exact filling of the prequantization bundle.

+As a consequence, we give a Fukaya-sheaf correspondence for rational (nonexact!)
+Lagrangians in Weinstein manifolds, as conjectured by Ike and the first-named author.
+We also show that bounding cochains for immersed rational Lagrangians transform naturally under Legendrian isotopy, as conjectured by Akaho and Joyce.

+As an illustration, we show that quantum cohomology of the complex projective line -- which requires the counting of one holomorphic sphere -- can be recovered from purely sheaf-theoretic calculations.